 Thousands wait for hospital beds in S.Korea as coronavirus cases surge

-“We need special measures in times of emergency," South Korean Prime Minister Chung Sye-kyun said during a special cabinet meeting.
-"In order to overcome COVID-19 as quickly as possible and minimise the impact on the economy, it is necessary to proactively inject all available resources."
+"We need special measures in times of emergency," South Korean Prime Minister Chung Sye-Kyun told a cabinet meeting, referring to extra medical resources sent to hotspots like Daegu and economic measures including a $9.8 billion stimulus.
+"In order to overcome COVID-19 as quickly as possible and minimize the impact on the economy, it is necessary to proactively inject all available resources."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)